Cheryl Strachan, RD, MBA | Registered Dietitian

 Let’s keep it real

 I’m definitely not perfect, and I don’t want you to be either.
 Put a bowl of potato chips in front of me at a party, and I’ll nibble.
 Strict rules are a recipe for disaster.
 Once you break them, now where do you go?
-Usually off the rails in a big way, for most people.
+Usually off the rails in a big way, if you’re like most people.

 The good news is, delicious, time-saving, affordable food that also supports your health exists.
 And that’s what I call the sweet spot.